smarteditors/slate/source/includes/clients/_set_current_client.md

 }
 ```

-This endpoint changes the client.
+This endpoint sets the current Client.

+??? currenlty possible to select clients the user isn't linked to ???

 ### HTTP Request